 What can you plan to start now to prevent arguments on your vacations this summer?

-At Restored Hope, we know that relationships are tricky, and clear communication can be the trickiest.
+At Restored Hope, I know that relationships are tricky, and clear communication can be the trickiest.
 As you prepare for your vacations this summer, you might find that none of the ideas listed above seem probable.
 You could be struggling to understand how you get triggered in these arguments.
 Or it's possible the conflict with your spouse is so tense that having a civil conversation about expectations feels like it will end in an explosion.
-If these stories ring true, we’d love to help.
-Restored Hope is an Ann Arbor and Novi based counseling office where we use principles from Gottman Method Couples Therapy to help foster authentic and loving relationships, romantic or otherwise.
-Give us a call at 734.656.8191 or fill out the form here to talk with us today.
+If these stories ring true, I’d love to help.
+Restored Hope is an Ann Arbor based counseling office where I use principles from Gottman Method Couples Therapy to help foster authentic and loving relationships, romantic or otherwise.
+Give me a call at 734.656.8191 or fill out the form here to talk with me today.